ericoporto/fgmk/docs/README.md

 # Dependencies

-The script requires: sphinx (python3) and pandoc installed.
+The script requires: sphinx, sphinx_rtd_theme (both on python3) and pandoc installed.